Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamo generation by semi-convection

-Our simulations exist in both the weak and strong field regimes (defined as sub- and super-equipartition of magnetic over kinetic energies).
-Figure~\ref{fig:RoRB}(a) shows the Rossby number $\Ro=\Ek\R$ against the rotational buoyancy number $R_B$, coloured by the ratio $E_b/E_u$ (with hydrodynamic simulations shown as black crosses).
-The maximum value of $E_b/E_u$ is $7.4$, with all but $3$ (resp. $20$) simulations having $E_b/E_u<1$ (resp. $E_b/E_u<0.1$).
-For reference, we expect a value in the range $1e-4<E_b/E_u<1$ for Jupiter \citep{pruzina2025planetary}.
+Our simulations exist primarily in the weak field dynamo regime.
+Figure~\ref{fig:RoRB}(a) shows the Rossby number $\Ro=\Ek\R$ against the reduced Rayleigh number $\Rred$, coloured by the ratio $E_b/E_u$ (with hydrodynamic simulations shown as black crosses).
+The maximum value of $E_b/E_u$ is $7.4$, with all but $4$ strong field simulations having $E_b/E_u<1$, and $60\%$ of the simulations having $E_b/E_u<0.1$.
+For reference, we expect a value in the range $10^{-4}<E_b/E_u<1$ for Jupiter \citep{pruzina2025planetary}.
 In all cases, the Rossby number is not significantly affected by the magnetic field, with the MHD simulations broadly collapsing onto the same curve as the hydrodynamics simulations.
-Figure~\ref{fig:RoRB}(b) shows $\Ro$ against the convective Rossby number $\Ro_C = \Ek\sqrt{\Rat/\Pr}$, coloured by $h_{SSL}$.
-While the data shows a wider spread at low $\Ro \lesssim 0.1$ compared to in fig.~\ref{fig:RoRB}(a), the scaling at larger $\Ro$ is better.
-The low-$\Ro$ regime characteristic of planets is associated with a wide SSL (and small $\RB$ and $\Ro_C$), although we note that all simulations except three produced $\Ro<1$.
+Figure~\ref{fig:RoRB}(b) shows $\Ro$ against the convective Rossby number $\Ro_C = \Ek\sqrt{\Rat/\Pr}$, coloured by $h_{SSL}$, which collapses better than in fig.~\ref{fig:RoRB}(a).
+The rotationally constrained ($\Ro<0.1$) regime characteristic of planets is associated with a wide SSL (and small $\Rred$ and $\Ro_C$), although all simulations except one produced $\Ro<1$.

 The majority of our simulations were carried out with $\Delta R=0.5$, $\Pr=0.3$ and $\Sc=3$.
-While we conducted a small number of simulations with different values of $\Delta R$ and $\Pr$, the Lewis number $L=\Sc/\Pr=10$ was kept constant.
-While this value is not far from the relevant value for gaseous planets \cite[e.g. $L \approx 30$ in Jupiter][]{pruzina2025planetary}, we cannot exclude a Lewis number dependence in the curves seen in fig.~\ref{fig:RoRB}.
-This moderate value of $L=10$ also somewhat limits the region of parameters where semi-convection can be studied (see equation \ref{eqn:semiconvectionrange} and Fig~\ref{fig:singeonset}); a larger value of $L$ would increase the range of $R_\rho$ allowed in simulations from $1 \leq R_\rho \leq 3.25$ in this paper to $1 \leq R_\rho \lesssim 10$ for Jupiter.
+While we conducted a small number of simulations with different values of $\Delta R$ and $\Pr$, the Lewis number $\Le=\Sc/\Pr=10$ was kept constant.
+While this value is not far from the relevant value for gaseous planets \cite[e.g. $\Le \approx 30$ in Jupiter, see ][]{pruzina2025planetary}, we cannot exclude a Lewis number dependence in the curves seen in fig.~\ref{fig:RoRB}.
+This moderate value of $\Le=10$ also somewhat limits the region of parameters where semi-convection can be studied (see equation \ref{eqn:semi-convectionrange}); a larger value of $\Le$ would increase the range of $R_\rho$ allowed in simulations from $1 \leq R_\rho \leq 3.25$ in this paper to $1 \leq R_\rho \lesssim 10$ for Jupiter.